dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 ## Best practices & confgurations

-Recommandations : define your hostgroup with this best practices based on our experience:
+Recommandations : define your hostgroup with these best practices based on our experience:
       - [HostGroup](/HostGroup)

 Moncao installation and backup configuration :